Back to All Exhibitions

 Viktor Hamburger

 Viktor Hamburger was one of the most important and influential embryologists of the 20th century.
 Born on July 9, 1900, in Landeshut, Silesia (then part of Germany; now within Poland) to Max Hamburger and Else Gradenwitz, he was educated in Germany under Hans Spemann at the University of Freiburg.
-Following post-doctorates in Göttingham and Berlin-Dahlem, Hamburger accepted a Rockefeller Fellowship to study in Frank Lillie’s lab at Chicago.
+Following post-doctorates in Göttingham and Berlin-Dahlem, Hamburger accepted a Rockefeller Fellowship to study in Frank Lillie’s lab in Chicago.

 To learn more information on Viktor Hamburger, please see the Viktor Hamburger Papers on ArchivesSpace.